The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

 Work these shapes in 12 keys, as well as solo over various minor backing track using these shapes as the basis for your lines.

 This ensures that you’re working Phrygian from both a technical and improvisational standpoint.

-You can also learn Phrygian scales with your middle finger on the first note of each one-octave shape.
+You can also learn Phrygian modes with your middle finger on the first note of each one-octave shape.

-Lastly, here are four Phrygian scale shapes that begin with your pinky finger on the first note of each shape.
+Lastly, here are four Phrygian mode shapes that begin with your pinky finger on the first note of each shape.

 As well as learning one-octave Phrygian shapes, you can take these patterns further by learning two-octave shapes in 12 keys.